 “No no, my son couldn’t have smelled like that … this isn’t human… it’s something else“, my Mausi proclaimed ominously.

 This continued for few more days.
 Each morning, the household would wake up to a foul-smelling kitchen.

 And then they saw, the white creature with eyes glistening in the sunlight, peeking through the door, eyeing pieces of freshly marinated fish.

 Even though the mystery was resolved the problem persisted.
 The feral cat would defile our door every single night for some weird reason.
 It was during this mayhem did I arrive.
-My family were at their wits end.
+My family was at their wit’s end.
 Rubbing and scrubbing, day and night with Dettol, Phenyl and whatever unbranded liquid was available.
-It was on these days that I had to chase my Mom out of kitchen as her surgery stitches were still healing.
+It was on these days that I had to chase my Mom out of the kitchen as her surgery stitches were still healing.

 An SOS message was sent to my cat loving friend, who further solved the mystery.
 Looks like animals like to pee in the same spot if they sniff a hint of their bodily ablutions.
 I was told that cats hate the smell of orange and lime.
 So that night, our house was purified with lime and orange juices, sprayed here, there, everywhere.